Abd10399/COMP370-Data-Analysis-Projects/Project 1/README.md

 # Description
-In this assignment, you will conduct an analysis of tweets produced by Russian trolls during the 2016 US election.
+In this assignment, we will conduct an analysis of tweets produced by Russian trolls during the 2016 US election.
 These tweets were published by 538.
 We’ll be assessing the frequency with which troll tweets mention “Trump” by name.

 1. Data Collection
     a.
 Download the raw tweet data.